Ultimate 2 Weeks Japan Itinerary:

 teamLAB Borderless and teamLAB Planets

 The teamLAB museums are the immersive digital art museums you have seen all over your social feeds.
+Even if you have seen all the photos, experiencing it in person is still fun.
 There are two different exhibits in Tokyo, teamLAB Borderless and teamLAB Planets.
 If you’re trying to choose between the two, Planets is more of a sensory experience (since there are rooms where you walk through water) and Borderless is more of a visual experience (since the artwork plays on visual boundaries).
 You do need to book timed entrance tickets for both museums online.
 It is best to buy ahead of time as these tickets can sell out.

 Ghibli Museum